kortina/oakland-film-club-OLD/_posts/2019-03-04-film-club-16-paddleton.md

 cancer.

 I always thought that laughing and joking in the face of certain death (the human condition) was one of the most courageous acts.
-This is a somewhat difficult claim to argue, but *Paddleton* does a nice job of making the case for it.
+This is a somewhat difficult claim to argue, but _Paddleton_ does a nice job of making the case for it.

 A few weeks ago, I had this related thought, that goofiness is one of the most authentic forms of intimacy.
 It's a liberty we take when we're in the company of those we feel most comfortable with.

-Maybe we get embarrassed on behalf of other people who take the liberty of being goofy in front of us before we're ready for that kind of intimacy (hence, people calling you out when you make a Dad joke).
+And, maybe we get embarrassed on behalf of other people who take the liberty of being goofy in front of us before we're ready for that kind of intimacy (hence, people calling you out when you make a Dad joke).

 When we're goofy, we drop our gravity and cast aside our public image.
 It's disarming, when you do